WebOrigami/docs/src/content/framework/tutorial.md

 ## Create a map inside a template

-If you're only going to use a virtual folder like `names` in one place like `index.ori`, you can move it inline.
+If you're only going to use a virtual folder like `names` in one place in a template like `index.ori`, you can move it inline.

 <span class="tutorialStep"></span> **Try it:** In the `index.ori` template, inside the `\{\{ names }}` placeholder, replace `names` with a call to the `map` function directly.
 Use the same arguments to `map` as you used when defining `names` in `site.vfiles`.
 Tip: When invoking a function in a template, there's no need to put a colon after it; a trailing colon is only necessary when defining a formula in YAML format.